creates a new profile with name

 profile = systemcomposer.profile.Profile.createProfile("LatencyProfile"); latencybase = profile.addStereotype("LatencyBase"); latencybase.addProperty("latency",Type="double"); latencybase.addProperty("dataRate",Type="double",DefaultValue="10"); systemcomposer.profile.editor(profile) model.applyProfile("LatencyProfile");

 Save the profile in a file in the current directory as

 profileName — Name of profile

 character vector | string

-Name of new profile, specified as a character vector or string.
-This name must be a valid MATLAB® identifier.
+Name of profile, specified as a character vector or string.
+Profile must be available on the MATLAB® path with a

 A stereotype is a custom extension of the modeling language.
 Stereotypes provide a mechanism to extend the architecture language elements by adding domain-specific metadata.